ShivRaiGithub/PirateTreasure/README.md

 # Pirate's Treasure

-A 2-player hidden-information treasure hunt game built on Stellar with Soroban smart contracts.
-Each player secretly buries a treasure on one of three island maps using a cryptographic commitment.
-Players then take turns digging tiles, racing to uncover their opponent's hidden location.
-When a player finds the opponent's treasure, they submit a cryptographic reveal on-chain — the contract verifies the commitment and declares the winner, all without any trusted server.
-Fairness is enforced entirely by the contract.
+A ZK-inspired 2-player treasure hunt game built on Stellar with Soroban smart contracts.
+Cryptographic commitments enforce hidden information directly on-chain — each player secretly buries a treasure on one of three island maps, and the contract guarantees that no one can lie, peek, or change their choice after the fact.
+Players take turns digging tiles, racing to uncover their opponent's hidden location.
+When a player finds it, they submit a cryptographic reveal on-chain — the contract independently verifies correctness and declares the winner, all without any trusted server or referee.
+Verifiable outcomes without trusted intermediaries.

 Built on [Stellar Game Studio](https://jamesbachini.github.io/Stellar-Game-Studio/) — a toolkit for shipping on-chain two-player games quickly on Stellar.